title: Core Features description: A complete reference for every capability built into phorvec.

 Snapshots (.vlbrain)

 .vlbrain files are self-contained: they include embeddings, metadata, and the branch structure, so they can be transferred to an air-gapped environment and restored without re-embedding.
+Skill libraries also serialize to the same .vlbrain format for cross-team distribution.

 Timeline